sandwh0/k8s-snap/README.md

 2. The API writes a job to a queue and records it in a database.

-3. A worker picks up the job, processes the image (MVP = mark as “done”; later = resize/convert), and updates the DB.
+3. A worker picks up the job, processes the image and updates the DB.

 4. The user checks job status via the API.